-Now in its nineteenth year, it is clear that that aim has been more than fulfilled.
+Now in its twenty-first year, it is clear that that aim has been more than fulfilled.
 Indeed, the success of the Festival has spawned other local festivals in the region.

 Run by a small group of volunteers, Sevenoaks Literary Festival is almost completely self-funded.
 Taking place over a period of two weeks from the end of September to the beginning of October, the Festival’s events – including an afternoon literary tea – are held at various venues throughout the town.

 It has always included a broad range of speakers: novelists, biographers, activists, poets, historians, politicians, political commentators and journalists.

 Recent highlights from the Festival include events with acclaimed actress Dame Eileen Atkins, journalist Bryony Gordon, crime novelist William Shaw, barrister and author Marina Wheeler and actress and presenter Mel Giedroyc.